jakobbp/rpi-geotimelapse/README.md

  - **`timeScale`**: targetted time scale for the recording (corresponds to `timeScale` in settings file),
  - **`device`**: name of the device the photos were be taken with (corresponds to `device` in settings file) and
  - **`nImages`**: total number of images taken during the recording.

+## Extensions
+Capturing images is not limited to `picamera` and `cv2` modules.
+`TimeLapse` class interacts with capture devices via small abstract wrapper class `AbstractCameraProxy`, which can be extended to provide image capturing capabilities using different ways.
+This abstract class declares the following three abstract methods:
+ - **`init_camera(self, resolution)`**: initializes the video device and sets image resolution,
+ - **`take_picture(self, image_name)`**: captures and saves a picture with the given filename and
+ - **`close_camera(self)`**: closes the vide device.

+To use `TimeLapse` with a custom camera proxy, first create a class using AbstractCameraProxy as base, then override the above methods as appropriate and finally pass an instance of this camera proxy implementation to `TimeLapse` as the constructor parameter.

+A short and simple example of this is the [implementation of picamera proxy](rpiusage.py).